ellerypan/US-MASS-SHOOTINGS-ANALYSIS/README.md

 # US-MASS-SHOOTINGS-ANALYSIS
-Exploratory Data Analysis on US Mass Shooting Dataset: https://www.kaggle.com/zusmani/us-mass-shootings-last-50-years

 ## Introduction
 Mass Shootings in the United States of America (1966-2017) The US has witnessed 398 mass shootings in the last 50 years that resulted in 1,996 deaths and 2,488 injured.
-The dataset was accessed on "Kaggle Dataset” platform.
+The dataset was accessed on "Kaggle Dataset” platform:https://www.kaggle.com/zusmani/us-mass-shootings-last-50-years.
 In my country, China, the gun was banned so I wonder how shootings distribute across the U.S. and explore the reasons behind these attacks.
 To be more specific, the questions I am curious about would be like:
 - What cities and states are prone to such attacks?
 - How many shooters have some kind of mental health problem?
 - Is there any correlation with calendar dates?